manticoresoftware/manticoresearch/manual/Installation/Compiling_from_sources.md

 ### Build types

-- shortly - just provide `--config RelWithDebInfo` as written above.
-It will make no mistake ).
+Shortly - just do `--config RelWithDebInfo` as written above.
+It will make no mistake.

 We use two build types.
 For development it is `Debug` - it assigns compiler flags for optimization and other things the way that it is very friendly for development, in means debug runs with step-by-step execution.
 However, produced binaries are quite large and slow for production.

 For releasing we use another type - `RelWithDebInfo` - which means 'release build with debug info'.
 It produces production binaries with embedded debug info.
-Last then split away into separate debuginfo packages which are stored aside with release packages and might be used if some abnormal things, like crashes, happens - for investigation and bugfixing.
-Cmake also provides `Release` and `MinSizeRel`, but we're not using them.
+The latter is then split away into separate debuginfo packages which are stored aside with release packages and might be used in case of some issues like crashes - for investigation and bugfixing.
+Cmake also provides `Release` and `MinSizeRel`, but we don't use them.
 If build type is not available, cmake will make `noconfig` build.

 #### Build system generators